Aghassi/CWRUSwingClub/README.md

 Contents of the CWRU Swing Club Website
 Images are not included

-#Setup on Mac
+##Setup on Mac
--Download MAMP
+1. Download MAMP
--Throw contents of this repo in MAMP/htdocs
+2. Throw contents of this repo in MAMP/htdocs
--Run MAMP server
+3. Run MAMP server

-#DEV
+##DEV
 Use when testing website before pushing to live site

-#PROD
+##PROD
 All files ready for production on live site.
 JS and CSS should be minimized